Frequently Asked Questions

 What league does your travel program participate in?

 Our travel teams participate in the Inter-County Basketball League (ICBA).
 More information can be found on the ICBA website http://www.icbabasketball.com/

-Why do we have an 8 year old travel team for boys, but not for girls?
+Why do we have a 3rd grade travel team for boys, but not for girls?